deepflowio/deepflow/server/agent_config/README.md

         # - biz_code
         # - biz_scenario
         name: version
+        # When remapping, the input will be mapped using the configured dictionary.
+If empty, it will not take effect
+        # Note: The whitelist/blacklist in condition match the remapped result
+        remap: dict_1
         condition:
           enum_whitelist: [] # Whitelist: when the extraction result is in the list, overwrite.
 If empty, does not take effect.
           enum_blacklist: [] # Blacklist: when result matches any in the list, do not update.